Appearance

 Meeting room list with a page counter

-- Outside the group: a small text layer showing
+- Inside the group: a text layer with a Group field →

 Checking it works

-Pages are always live — as soon as you bind a field, the canvas shows the real value.
+Pages are always live — as soon as you insert a chip, the canvas shows the real value.
 If something looks wrong:

-- Make sure you used Insert Group Field (not Insert Field) for anything that should change per row.
+- Make sure you used Group field (not Datasource field) for anything that should change per row.

 - Open Data Sources and check the source's last-update status.
-If it's failing, the layer will show an empty value.
+If it's failing, the chip resolves to an empty value.